RichardDShipman/N_Glycopeptide_Finder/README.md

 ![MockMassSpectrumOfAN-GlycopeptideFromAPig!](mock_mass_spectra/sp_P01042_KNG1_HUMAN_205_ITYSIVQTNCSK_G62765YT_mock_mass_spectrum.png)

-*Example above*: Calculated mass spectrum for glycopeptide Serotransferrin (P09571) TRFE_PIG - ENMSK - 25 - G62765YT - HexNAc(2)Hex(8) created `plot_mock_mass_spectra.py`.
+*Example above*: Calculated mass spectrum for glycopeptide Kininogen-1 (P01042) KNG1_HUMAN - ITYSIVQTNCSK - 205 - G62765YT - HexNAc(2)Hex(8) created `plot_mock_mass_spectra.py`.
 Note: This is a basic N-glycan structure fragment under are minimum sequential fragmentation of Hex(8) down to HexHAc(2) core N-glycan.

 **Glycopeptide Sequence Finder** is a Python script that processes protein sequences from a FASTA file to find amino acid sequences which may or may not contain the post-translational modification glycosylation, the attachment of glycans (polysaccharides) to protein sequences.
 It uses user-specified proteases to digest and cleave protein sequences into amino acid sequences.
 The script then identifies N-linked glycopeptides using glycosylation sequon (motifs) like the N-sequon “N[^P][STC]” (NX[STC], where X is not P), O-sequon "[S/T"], or C-sequon "W..[WCF]".
 It calculates the properties of these glycopeptides, including mass, hydrophobicity, and glycosylation sites.
 Additionally, the script gathers information from the inputted FASTA file to create a predicted digested glycopeptide (peptide sequence backbone) library.
 The output is written to a CSV file, making it easy to integrate into downstream analyses.